awslabs/sagemaker-debugger/docs/tensorflow.md

 These wrappers capture the gradient tensors, not affecting your optimization logic at all.

-For examples of code structure to apply the hook wrappers, see [Examples](#examples)
+For examples of code structure to apply the hook wrappers, see the [Examples](#examples) section.

 #### 4. Take actions using the hook APIs